 - Ini dimana?– Where is this?

 - Dekat– near.
-This can be used to ask or tell the landmark close to the destination.
+This is used to ask or tell the landmark close to the destination.
 For example- Itu dekat Bali (It’s near Bali)

 Counting Numbers in Indonesian (and Shopping)

-If you’re in Indonesia on a vacation, then I know it for a fact that you wouldn’t get out without some shopping.
+When you’re in Indonesia on a vacation, then you shouldn’t get out without some shopping!
 Sure, the currency is a little complex, given the extra three zeros in front of anything you buy.
-But you still wouldn’t want to miss out on anything now, would you?
+But you still wouldn’t want to miss on anything, would you?

 - And then there’s thousand- ‘Ribu‘.
 So to say three thousand, you just prefix the three in Indonesian to ‘Ribu‘- Tiga Ribuh.

-- But if you want to say thirty thousand.
-Add ‘puluh‘ in between these two words.
+- When you want to say thirty thousand.
+Add ‘puluh‘ in between these two words for an extra zero.
 Thus it becomes- Tiga Puluh Ribu.

-Don’t worry if you’re confused about it a little.
-The moment you start speaking it out, you’ll find it pretty easy.
-You can learn this in less than 10 minutes if you put your head into it a little.
+Don’t worry if you’re confused about it.
+The moment you start speaking it out, you’ll find it easy.
+You can learn this in less than 10 minutes provided you put your head into it a little.